Zeyu-Li/Unity-Tutorial-2D/README.md

 * Eraser - Erases
 * Paint Bucket - Floods with active brush (Like Photoshop)

-To layer tiles,
+To layer tiles:

 * Right click on the tile map -> 2D -> Tilemap for however many more layers you need

-To set a layer as a solid with collision,
+To set a layer as a solid with collision:

 1. go to the layer you want to make solid
 2. Add Component -> search add Tilemap Collider 2D